 Capella Ubud

-Nestled amidst lush rainforest and rice terraces 7kms from Ubud, the luxurious 5-star Capella Ubud is our pick of the best Ubud resorts with jungle views and jaw dropping swimming pools if money is no object.
+Nestled amidst lush rainforest and rice terraces 7kms from Ubud, the luxurious 5-star Capella Ubud is one of our picks of the best Ubud resorts with jungle views and breathtaking swimming pools if money is no object.

 Perhaps the most lavish glamping accommodation in Southeast Asia, Capella Ubud is also one of the quirkiest of luxury tented camps with 22 individually-styled and whimsically-decorated one-bedroom tents and a two-bedroom lodge.